Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Proof of Theorem

-\end{lemma} We can now similarly analyze the four cases as in Section~\ref{sec:compl_proof1}.
+where in the last line is because $\eta_t$ is non-increasing and $\eta_{t_0} \leq 2\eta_t$. \end{proof}} We can now similarly analyze the four cases as in Section~\ref{sec:compl_proof1}.
 Cases 1) and 2) remain the same as before.
 For Case 3) we need to consider $t \notin \mathcal{I}_E$ and $t+1 \in \mathcal{I}_E$.
-Note that Eqn.~\eqref{eqn:depart0} still holds, but we need to re-evaluate the expectation of $B_2$ because of partial clients participation.
+Note that \eqref{eqn:depart0} still holds, but we need to re-evaluate the expectation of $B_2$ because of partial clients participation.
 We have: